bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 ### Listening to evaluation updates

-BKTClient can notify when the evaluation is updated.
+The SDK can notify when the evaluation is updated.
 The listener can detect both automatic polling and manual fetching.

 <Tabs>